giorgosterz/Customer_Analysis_and_Predicitve_Modeling/README.md

 ### Our approach :
 We will use Tableau to create a number of graphical representions of our data that will hand us valuable insight about our customers and the specific dataset.
 These representations will include distributions, mappings and rigorous A/B tests designed to give us a better understanding of our problem and shift our focus to the variables that need more attention.

-After we have our visual analysis, we will create a forecsting model which will try to predict whether a customer is going to exit the bank or not.
+After we have our visual analysis, we will create a forecasting model which will try to predict whether a customer is going to exit the bank or not.
 We will use this opportunity to test a different set of probabilistic algorithms such as Naive Bayes and Logistic Regression and compare the results with the prediction of an Artificial Neural Nework.

 Let's jump to the [Jupyter Notebook](https://github.com/giorgosterz/Tech_Stocks_Analysis_midst_COVID-19_crisis/blob/master/Tech%20Stocks%20Analysis.ipynb/) to get started!